hujhax/austin-improv-wiki/Shows/Townsville.md

 Tim & Nicole met in their improv troupe [[Troupes/Nice Astronaut|Nice Astronaut]] when she joined in late 2009.
 They both wanted to write a Close Quarters based improv show, but the rest of the improv troupe wasn't interested at the time, so they formed a separate group.

 ## Etymology
 The name is intended to invoke a generic town that could be anywhere.  **Townsville, Texas** is intended to be an amalgamation of Pflugerville and Budda, Texas.
-The usage of "town" in the name was accidental and is not intended to invoke the spelling of [[Coldtowne Theater]] or an association like Tim's former sketch group [[Troupes/UpTowne|UpTowne]].
+The usage of "town" in the name was accidental and is not intended to invoke the spelling of [[Theatres/Coldtowne Theater|Coldtowne Theater]] or an association like Tim's former sketch group [[Troupes/UpTowne|UpTowne]].

 ## Shows/Episodes